spree/spree-api-v2-js-sdk/README.md

+TODO: "Try using the ESM bundle first.
+If you have problems with it or you need to support old browsers or old versions of NodeJS, switch to UMD."

+TODO: "Spree SDK's bundles (inside /dist) rely on third-party libraries.
+These are not included within bundles.
+You need to include `axios` and `qs` to the project on your own.
+Depending on how you build your project, they will be installed automatically by npm/yarn based on information in the SDK's package.json file or you'll need to fetch them via `&lt;script&gt;` tags.
+Both, `&lt;script src=...` and `&lt;script type='module' src=...` variants are supported."

+TODO: Test `&lt;script type='module' src=...`

 # Spree Commerce Storefront API v2 JavaScript / TypeScript SDK

 Node module to easily integrate your JavaScript or TypeScript application with [Spree API V2](https://guides.spreecommerce.org/api/v2).
 You can create an entirely custom Storefront in JS/TS with this package including one page checkout, Single Page Apps, PWAs and so on.